varrockbank/warrenbuf/perf.md

 [Stream] Loaded 50,000,001 lines in 4380.10ms // 1515.812 MiB (1589444040 bytes)
 [Stream] Loaded 70,000,001 lines in 12008.30ms // 1925.363 MiB (2018888931 bytes)

-it crashed on 100m file.
+It crashed on 100m file.
 However, we don't have visibility where it failed between 70m and 100m.
 The implementation of Stream API loader blocks rendering until the entire file is loaded.

+#### Yield to the UI rendering

+After adding this logic, we know Stream API crashes at around 75 million.
+That's an improvement.